aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 For client authorization AppSync supports API Keys, Amazon IAM credentials, Amazon Cognito User Pools, and 3rd party OIDC providers.
 This is inferred from the `amplifyconfiguration.json` file when you call `Amplify.configure()`.
-You can configure auth modes for API using Amplify CLI or manual configuration.
+You can configure auth modes for an API using the Amplify CLI or manual configuration.

 ## Auth Modes